kaizen-ai/kaizenflow/sorrentum_sandbox/projects/spring2024/Redis_cache_to_fetch_user_profile/description.md

 The script is primarily divided into three sections:

-- Set up Redis Connection: Establishes a connection to a Redis server running on localhost:6379.
+- Set up Redis Connection: The script begins by establishing a connection to a Redis server to enable caching of user profiles.The `REDIS_HOST` environment variable is utilized to dynamically specify the host address of the Redis server.

-- Mock Database: Utilizes a static JSON file named user_profiles1.json as the mock database, containing user profiles for demonstration purposes.
+- Mock Database: The json data is saved in a variable in the script.
+User can also include an externl json file.

 - Fetch User Profile Function:
-  - Implements the fetch_user_profile function to read the mock database file and retrieve a user's profile based on their ID.
+  - Implements the `fetch_user_profile` function to read the mock database file and retrieve a user's profile based on their ID.
-  - Implements the get_user_profile function to check if the user's profile is in the Redis cache, fetches it if present, or retrieves it from the mock database, stores it in the cache, and returns the profile.
+  - Implements the `get_user_profile` function to check if the user's profile is in the Redis cache, fetches it if present, or retrieves it from the mock database, stores it in the cache, and returns the profile.